 Why choose full grain leather, you ask?

 It’s simple.
 Full grain leather is the top most layer of hide, and is undoubtedly the most durable.
-This layer is left untreated, to show off the natural markings of the skin in all its glory.
+This layer is left untreated, to show off the natural markings of the hide in all its glory.
 Each product made from full-grain leather is unique and full of character, as no two hides can carry the same environmental marks.
 Full grain ages beautifully, developing a patina over time, rather than wearing out.

 Top grain leather, on the other hand, is sanded and buffed to create an even surface.
 The top coat gives the leather a plasticy feel, and although it is less expensive, it lacks character.